 - Visit Comuna 13 and take a graffiti tour.
 This once guerrilla-run neighborhood has turned itself around and is now home to one of the city’s most forward-thinking infrastructure investments, the outdoor escalators.
 The impoverished area has been revitalized by the 1,259 feet of escalators.
 Take the escalators to the top of the hill, to see some amazing views of the city.
 Andres Zapata, a 25 year old who grew up in the neighborhood, is a great person to connect with to take you around the Comuna as he has been a large proponent on why this neighborhood has turned itself around.
 The only thing is that he doesn’t speak English so you may need to bring someone to translate.
 Here is his e-mail in case you are interested: Andresitofirstname.lastname@example.org.

 - Take a day trip to Guatapé and the Piedra del Peñol.
 It is definitely worth the 1 hour and 45 minute trip out there and I highly recommend it.
 Guatapé is an Andean town that is known for its colorfully painted buildings and houses its reservoir, a dam built in the late 70s in which 6,365 hectares were flooded.
 The Piedra del Peñol is a giant granite rock that and is only 15 minutes away from Guatapé and a hike up the 659 switchback steps is well worth it for the view.
 You can also walk up a few more steps further to the top of the observation tower for an amazing panoramic view of the islands and lakes.
 The cost to go up la Piedra del Peñol is $18,000 COP.
 If in a group, it is best to rent a car with a driver so you have a bit more freedom to explore the area.
 A van that fits up to 7 passengers will cost you $450,000 COP (approximately $155 USD).
 If traveling solo or on a budget, there are also buses that go out there from the North Bus Terminal but takes about 2½ hours.
 The bus costs $12,000-$13,000 COP.
+If spending more than 1 day there, rent a boat and explore the lakes.
+There is a bridge near the marina that you can jump off as well.

 - Ride the metro cable cars for some great aerial views of the city.
 Hop on the closest metro station to you and go to Acevedo station (you can transfer to the cable cars from the aboveground metro).
 Hop on the first metro cable car (Line K) at Acevedo station and glide up the mountain over brick houses with metal roofs.
 Transfer at Santo Domingo and get on the second cable car line (Line L) which costs $5,000 COP each way and is open 9am to 6pm every day and 8:30am to 6pm on Sundays.
 On the 15- minute ride to Park Arvi, you will notice the city disappearing as you cross over the mountains.
 When you arrive, Park Arvi will feel surprisingly rural.
 Here you can hike and visit the little market for a snack and souvenirs before heading back.
 These metro cable cars carry over 30,000 people daily, fitting 8-9 people at a time in one gondola during peak times.
 What was originally created to help locals commute from these neighborhoods has turned into one of Medellin’s largest tourist attractions.